 1. Under the present conditions of our society, marriage practices generally demonstrate a high degree of homogeneity.

 2. In our culture, people tend to marry others who are like themselves.

 Whenever we write we make choices.
-Some are less obvious than others, so that it can often feel like we’ve written the sentences the only way we know how.
-Read your paper out loud and at slow pace.
+Some are less obvious than others so that it can often feel like we’ve written the sentences the only way we know-how.
+Read your paper out loud and at a slow pace.
 You can do this alone or with a friend.
-When read out loud, your written words should make sense to both you and other listeners.
+When reading out loud, your written words should make sense to both you and other listeners.
 If a sentence seems confusing, rewrite it to make the meaning clear.